 (f) A detailed description of the existing and proposed use.
 The applicant shall declare whether the facility in question is expected to generate, store, use or dispose of hazardous materials or wastes.

 B. Unnecessary materials may be omitted from the application.
-The Planning Agent after consultation with the Board Chairman may allow the applicant to omit from the application such of the listed materials that will not be needed to adequately evaluate the proposal.
+The Planning Agent, after consultation with the Board Chairman, may allow the applicant to omit from the application such of the listed materials that will not be needed to adequately evaluate the proposal.
 If the Board later finds that such materials are needed, the applicant shall then supply them.

 § 420-3.2.
 Form and contents of site plan.

 A. The site plan size shall be 24 inches by 36 inches.
 The drawing shall be at a scale of one inch equals 40 feet or such other scale as the Board may approve.
-Where a plan is drawn on multiple sheets it must be accompanied by an index sheet showing the entire parcel involved and in such case for ease of reading, matching lines and consecutive numbering shall be provided.
+Where a plan is drawn on multiple sheets, it must be accompanied by an index sheet showing the entire parcel involved; and in such case, for ease of reading, matching lines and consecutive numbering shall be provided.
 The site plan shall contain the following information:

 (1) Site location by street and number, boundaries, North point, date, scale and legend; an index or key plan showing the site location at a scale of one inch equals 1,000 feet;

-(2) A map showing the location of the site in relation to roads, etc. This may be a copy of part of the Zoning Map or the Assessors' map.
+(2) A map showing the location of the site in relation to roads, etc. This may be a copy of part of the Zoning Map or the Assessors' map;

 (3) The name and address of the record owner and the applicant, and the name, address, the seal, signature, and date of signing of the registered professional engineer or registered land surveyor as appropriate to the data;